The kernel of the Gysin homomorphism for positive characteristic: A Brief History

 \begin{theorem*} Let $S$ be a non-singular complex algebraic surface.
-For all $f:S \to Sym^n(S))$ such that all the $0$-cycles $f(s),\, s \in S$, are rationally equivalent, it follows that $\eta_f = 0$ where $\eta_f$ is a $2$-form in $\Gamma(S, \Omega_S^2)$. \end{theorem*}
+For all $f:S \to Sym^n(S)$ such that all the $0$-cycles $f(s),\, s \in S$, are rationally equivalent, it follows that $\eta_f = 0$ where $\eta_f$ is a $2$-form in $\Gamma(S, \Omega_S^2)$. \end{theorem*}

 As we can see in Mumford's theorem, differential $2$-forms were used.
-Similarly in the proof of Mattuck's theorem, differential $2$-forms were also used.
+Similarly in the proof of Mattuck's theorem, differential $2$-forms were equally used.
 At a quick glance at this paper, we do not use differentials at all.
-In Mumford \cite{Mum}, lemma 3 states that $Sym^{n,n}(S))$ contains a countable set of closed subvarieties $Z_i$ such that if $(A, B) \in Sym^{n,n}(S)$, then $A \sim_{rat} B \iff (A, B) \in \bigcup_{i = 1}^\infty Z_i$.
-From this, A. A. Ro\u{i}tman produced two papers generalizing this subject to any uncountable algebraically closed field of characteristic $0$ (see \cite{RoitGamma} and \cite{RoitRat}).
+In Mumford \cite{Mum}, lemma 3 states that $Sym^{n,n}(S)$ contains a countable set of closed subvarieties $Z_i$ such that if $(A, B) \in Sym^{n,n}(S)$, then $A \sim_{rat} B \iff (A, B) \in \bigcup_{i = 1}^\infty Z_i$.
+From this, A. A. Ro\u{i}tman produced two articles generalizing this subject to any uncountable algebraically closed field of characteristic $0$ (see \cite{RoitGamma} and \cite{RoitRat}).
 In particular, we have proposition $2$ from \cite{RoitRat},

-\begin{proposition*} Let $Alb(X)$ be the Albanese variety of a nonsingular irreducible projective variety $X$ over an uncountable algebraically closed field of characteristic $0$.
+\begin{proposition*} Let $Alb(X)$ be the Albanese variety of a non-singular irreducible projective variety $X$ over an uncountable algebraically closed field of characteristic $0$.
 Then the canonical epimorphism $CH_0(X) \to Alb(X)$ induces an epimorphism on the points of finite order:

 \end{proposition*}